sisinflab-swot/cowl/docs/api/io/crud.rst

 :func:`CowlManager::cowl_manager_get_ontology()` and specifying a unique :class:`CowlOntologyId`
 or a ``NULL`` one (in which case an anonymous ontology is created).

-Access to syntactical details that are not relevant to logic, such as XML prefixes, import IRIs and anonymous individual identifiers is provided by a :class:`CowlSymTable` instance retrievable by calling :func:`CowlOntology::cowl_ontology_get_sym_table()`.
+Access to syntactical details that are not relevant to logic, such as the mapping between prefixed and full IRIs, is provided by a :class:`CowlSymTable` instance retrievable by calling :func:`CowlOntology::cowl_ontology_get_sym_table()`.

 .. doxygenstruct:: CowlSymTable